Parmesan Crusted Potatoes

 Parmesan Crusted Baked Potato Halves

-These Parmesan Crusted Potato Halves are a favorite side dish for all kinds of meals.
+These Parmesan Crusted Potato Halves are a perfect side dish for all kinds of meals.
 The outer crust is buttery and cheesy and the inside is tender and flaky and so full of flavor.
 Try these as an alternative to quick baked potatoes.
-They cook up fast on a baking sheet and are always tender inside, crisp and buttery on the outside.
+They cook up fast on a baking sheet and are always tender on the inside, while crisp and buttery on the outside.
 This is a terrific side to make when you need to use up leftover potatoes.
 Dress them up with green onions or chives.
 Delicious!

 Ingredients for Parmesan Crusted Potatoes including Parmesan Cheese, potatoes, butter and garlic powder.

-Ingredient Additions and Substitutions
+Additions and Substitutions

 • red pepper flakes